roger8849/cybersecurity/KaliWorkshopProject/Readme.md

-## WiFi Cracking with Wifite and Aircrack-ng
+## WiFi Cracking with Wifite and Aircrack-ng.

+This section shows how to crack a Wifi password using

+4.1_PutWLANInterfaceInMonitorMode.png